TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 After creating the first abs/bbl.tex, run: make cro-scratch  # in capsules directory

-Then, the landing files output will be in (e.g.) file:///home/tubprod/svn/capsules/crossref/dir1.lndout/tb*.html and the XML file for Crossref in:
+Then, the generated landing files will be in (e.g.) file:///home/tubprod/svn/capsules/crossref/dir1.lndout/tb*.html and the generated XML file for Crossref:
   .../dir2.process/issue.xml

-The make will probably fail due to unprocessed TeX commands remaining in the output files, dir2.process/issue.xml and dir1.lndout/*.html.
-We want to do as much as possible automatically, so before hand-editing anything, fix the translations if at all possible:
+The make will often fail due to unprocessed TeX commands remaining in the output files, dir2.process/issue.xml and dir1.lndout/*.html.
+We want to make the process automatic and reproducible, so instead of hand-editing, so fix the translations, one way or another:

-- Usually they'll be TUGboat-specific, in which case crossref/ltx2crossrefxml-tugboat.cfg is the right place.
+- Often they'll be TUGboat-specific, in which case crossref/ltx2crossrefxml-tugboat.cfg is the right place.

 - Sometimes the fixes might be generic, in which case LaTeX-ToUnicode/lib/LaTeX/ToUnicode.pm or ToUnicode/Tables.pm in the bibtexperllibs package (on github) is probably the right place.
-Our Makefiles and code here are already set up to use that package from a development checkout in a sibling directory.
+Our Makefiles and code here are set up to use that package from a development checkout in a sibling directory.

 - Titles and authors are converted entirely within captub, not using